Constructing the relative Fukaya category: Holomorphic discs

+A \emph{universal choice of cylindrical and strip-like ends} is a universal choice of cylindrical (respectively, strip-like) end for each interior (respectively, boundary) marked point in $\Rbar_{k,\ell}$ and $\Rbar_\ell$, having disjoint images.
+We require the universal choice to be \emph{consistent} with respect to gluing along cylindrical or strip-like ends (in the sense of \cite[Section 9g]{Seidel:FCPLT}), and furthermore $\Sym(\ell)$-equivariant.

+\begin{lem} A consistent and equivariant universal choice of cylindrical and strip-like ends exists. \end{lem} \begin{pf} This is proved by a modification of the argument used to prove existence of consistent strip-like ends for the spaces $\Rbar_{k,0}$, cf. \cite[Lemma 9.3]{Seidel:FCPLT}.
+We assume, inductively, that a consistent and equivariant choice has been made for all $\Rbar_{k',\ell'}$ and $\Rbar_{\ell'}$ of dimension $<N$, and show that it can be extended to $\Rbar_{k,\ell}$ and $\Rbar_\ell$ of dimension $N$.
+The base $N=0$ of the induction requires us to choose equivariant cylindrical and strip-like ends for the zero-dimensional moduli spaces $\Rbar_{0,1}$, $\Rbar_{2,0}$, and $\Rbar_3$; the requirement of consistency is empty, and the requirement of equivariance is only non-trivial for $\Rbar_3$, where it is easily arranged.

+Now let $N>0$, and let us consider a disc moduli space $\Rbar_{k,\ell}$ (the sphere case is analogous).
+The requirement of consistency dictates the choice over some neighbourhood $U$ of the boundary strata $\Rbar_{k,\ell} \setminus \EuR_{k,\ell}$; because the previous choices were equivariant by construction, and the gluing construction is manifestly equivariant, this choice over $U$ is equivariant.
+Thus it descends to a choice of cylindrical and strip-like ends over $U/\Sym(\ell)$.\footnote{We abuse the terminology `choice of cylindrical ends' here, as there is no globally-defined ordering of the interior marked points, but the meaning should be clear.
+(Note that the problem of extending choices of cylindrical and strip-like ends is local in the base, and we can alway choose a local ordering of the interior marked points.)} We can extend this choice from $(U \cap \EuR_{k,\ell})/\Sym(\ell)$ to $\EuR_{k,\ell}/\Sym(\ell)$ (which is a manifold by Lemma \ref{lem:free}) as in \cite[Lemma 9.3]{Seidel:FCPLT}, then pull back to $\EuR_{k,\ell}$; the result is equivariant and consistent by construction. \end{pf}

-Given an equivariant consistent universal choice of strip-like ends, we may choose a \emph{universal thick-thin decomposition} (cf. \cite[Remark 9.1]{Seidel:FCPLT} -- note that this is an additional choice).
+Given a consistent equivariant universal choice of cylindrical and strip-like ends, we may choose a \emph{universal thick-thin decomposition} (cf. \cite[Remark 9.1]{Seidel:FCPLT} -- note that this is an additional choice).
 This consists of an open set

-whose intersection with each fibre is parametrized as the union of strip-like ends for each disc component of the fibre, together with `gluing regions' $\epsilon_e([0,l_e] \times [0,1])$, which are also required to be $\Sym(\ell)$-equivariant and disjoint from the marked points.
+whose intersection with each fibre is parametrized as the union of strip-like ends for each disc component of the fibre, together with strip-like `gluing regions' $\epsilon_e([0,l_e] \times [0,1])$, which are also required to be $\Sym(\ell)$-equivariant and disjoint from the marked points.
 (In Seidel's terminology, we may take $\Sbar^{thin}_{k,\ell}$ to be the union of all strip-like ends together with the union of gluing regions lying over subsets where the gluing parameters are sufficiently small.)
+It is straightforward to make the choices of gluing regions $\Sym(\ell)$-equivariant, as in the proof of Lemma \ref{lem:cons_ends}.
+Note that we do \emph{not} include the cylindrical ends and cylindrical gluing regions in the thin region, as we will not require a gluing argument along such a cylindrical region in this paper.